KatieSylvester/fcs-crisis-calls/README.md

 <br>

 ## <a name="files"></a>Files in this Repository
-- Notebooks folder contains analysis. \
+- Notebooks folder contains analysis.
 - Images folder contains graphs from findings. \
 Note: this was a class project, but all code in this repo is mine.<br>
 <br>

 ## <a name="analysis"></a>Analysis/Conclusions
-There are 9 demographic parameters: Age, Ethnicity, Gender Identity, Education Level, Income, Marital Status, Disability Status, Homeless Status and Military Status.
+There are 9 demographic parameters within the dataset: Age, Ethnicity, Gender Identity, Education Level, Income, Marital Status, Disability Status, Homeless Status and Military Status.

 I analyzed call statistics for each demographic group including call volume counts, call volume as a percentage of total call volume, average call length, average number of issues presented per call and average number of Imminent Risk issues presented per call.